stampery/node-framed-msgpack-rpc/README.md

 # Framed Msgpack RPC

-`framed-msgpack-rpc` (FMPRPC) is an RPC system for node.js.
+Framed Msgpack RPC (FMPRPC) is an RPC system for node.js.
 It allows clients to call remote procedures on servers.
 An RPC consists of: (1) a simple string name; (2) an argument that is a single JSON object;
 (3) a reply that is also a single JSON object.
 Of course, those